ducbao414/vanilla-html/README.md

-# A Multi-Page Vanilla HTML Template with Modern DX (Tailwind, Live Reload, Partials, etc.)
+# A Multi-Page Vanilla HTML Template with Modern DX (Tailwind, Live Reload, Components, etc.)

 **vanilla-html** is unopinionated and uses file-based routing (similar to the good old web).